Home

 The Visibility Problem

-We already explained what the visibility problem is in the previous chapters.
-To create a photorealistic image, we need to determine which part of an object is visible from a given viewpoint.
-The problem is that when we project the corners of the box for example and connect the projected points to draw the edges of the box, all faces of the box are visible.
-However, in reality, only the front faces of the box would be visible, while the rear ones would be hidden.
+We have previously explained the visibility problem.
+To create a photorealistic image, it's essential to determine which parts of an object are visible from a specific viewpoint.
+The issue arises when we project the corners of a box, for example, and connect the projected points to draw the edges of the box.
+As a result, all faces of the box become visible.
+However, in reality, only the front faces should be visible, with the rear ones hidden.

-We hopefully clearly explained already the difference between rasterization and ray tracing (read the previous chapter).
-However let's repeat, that we can look at the rasterization approach as if we were moving a point along a line connecting P, a point on the surface of the geometry, to the eye until it "lies" on the surface of the canvas.
-Of course, this line is only implicit, we never really need to construct it, but this is how intuitively we can interpret the projection process.
+We have already explained the difference between rasterization and ray tracing (refer to the previous chapter).
+However, let's reiterate that the rasterization approach can be intuitively understood as moving a point along a line that connects \(P\), a point on the geometry's surface, to the eye until it "lies" on the canvas surface.
+This line is only implicit; we never actually need to construct it, but this is how we can intuitively interpret the projection process.

-Figure 1: the projection process can be seen as if the point we want to project was moved down along a line connecting the point or the vertex itself to the eye.
-We can stop moving the point along that line when it lies on the plane of the canvas.
+Figure 1: The projection process can be visualized as moving the point we want to project down along a line connecting the point or the vertex itself to the eye.
+We stop moving the point along that line when it lies on the plane of the canvas.
 Obviously, we don't "slide" the point along this line explicitly, but this is how the projection process can be interpreted.

-Figure 2: several points in the scene may project to the same point on the scene.
+Figure 2: Several points in the scene may project to the same point on the canvas.
 The point visible to the camera is the one closest to the eye along the ray on which all points are aligned.

-Remember that what we need to solve here is the visibility problem.
-In other words, there might be situations in which several points in the scene, P, P1, P2, etc. project onto the same point P' onto the canvas (remember that the canvas is also the surface of the screen).
-However, the only point that is visible through the camera is the point along the line connecting the eye to all these points, which is the closest to the eye, as shown in Figure 2.
+The essence of the visibility problem is that situations may arise where several points in the scene, \(P\), \(P1\), \(P2\), etc., project onto the same point \(P'\) on the canvas (recall that the canvas also serves as the screen's surface).
+However, the only point visible through the camera is the one along the line connecting the eye to all these points, which is closest to the eye, as illustrated in Figure 2.

-To solve the visibility problem, we first need to express P' in terms of its position in the image: what are the coordinates of the pixel in the image, P' falls onto?
-Remember that the projection of a point to the surface of the canvas gives another point P' whose coordinates are real.
-However, P' also necessarily falls within a given pixel of our final image.
-So how do we go from expressing P's in terms of their position on the surface of the canvas, to defining it in terms of their position in the final image (the coordinates of the pixel in the image, P' falls onto)?
-This involves a simple change of coordinate systems.
+To solve the visibility problem, we first need to express \(P'\) in terms of its position in the image: what are the pixel coordinates in the image where \(P'\) falls?
+Remember, projecting a point onto the canvas surface yields another point \(P'\) whose coordinates are real.
+However, \(P'\) also necessarily falls within a specific pixel of our final image.
+So, how do we transition from expressing \(P's\) in terms of their position on the canvas surface to defining them in terms of their position in the final image (the pixel coordinates in the image where \(P'\) falls)?
+This transition involves a simple change of coordinate systems.

-Figure 3: computing the coordinate of a point on the canvas in terms of pixel values, requires to transform the points' coordinates from screen to NDC space, and NDC space to raster space.
+Figure 3: Computing the coordinates of a point on the canvas in pixel values requires transforming the points' coordinates from screen to NDC space, and from NDC space to raster space.

-Converting points from screen space to raster space is simple.
-Because the coordinates P' expressed in raster space can only be positive, we first need to normalize P's original coordinates.
-In other words, convert them from whatever range they are originally in, to the range [0, 1] (when points are defined that way, we say they are defined in NDC space.
-NDC stands for Normalized Device Coordinates).
-Once converted to NDC space, converting the point's coordinates to raster space is trivial: just multiply the normalized coordinates by the image dimensions, and round the number off to the nearest integer value (pixel coordinates are always round numbers, or integers if you prefer).
-The range P' coordinates are originally in, depends on the size of the canvas in screen space.
-For the sake of simplicity, we will just assume that the canvas is two units long in each of the two dimensions (width and height), which means that P' coordinates in screen space, are in the range [-1, 1].
-Here is the pseudo-code to convert P's coordinates from screen space to raster space:
+Converting points from screen space to raster space is straightforward.
+Since \(P'\) coordinates in raster space can only be positive, we first normalize \(P's\) original coordinates, converting them from their original range to [0, 1] (such points are defined in NDC space, where NDC stands for Normalized Device Coordinates).
+After converting to NDC space, transforming the point's coordinates to raster space is straightforward: multiply the normalized coordinates by the image dimensions, then round off the number to the nearest integer value (pixel coordinates must be integers).
+The original range of \(P'\) coordinates depends on the canvas size in screen space.
+For simplicity, let's assume the canvas is two units long in each dimension (width and height), meaning \(P'\) coordinates in screen space are within the range \([-1, 1]\).
+Here is the pseudocode to convert \(P's\) coordinates from screen space to raster space:

 Vec3f P = Vec3f(-1, 2, 10);